eh3rrera/project-reactor-course/docs/04-using-other-reactive-operators/branching-empty-sequences.md

 # Branching on Empty Sequences
 ---

-In previous modules and lessons, I mentioned that in some cases, an `if` statement inside a `map` or `flatmap` operator can be replaced by another operator.
+In previous modules and lessons, I mentioned that in some cases, an `if` statement inside a `map` or `flatMap` operator can be replaced by another operator.

 Well, in addition to filter and other operators that can include or exclude elements based on condition (`Predicate`), another popular conditional operation is to return something else when a sequence/stream/collection is empty.